Brainy0789/ChromaSave/README.md

 # ChromaSave

-ChromaSave is a simple way to store save data using JSON!
+ChromaSave is a simple way to store save data using .SAVE!

 ## Installation
 ``` bash